 This will show the middle of the paver as a different colour than the edges.

-If bluestone is less than 20mm thick you must deep seal your tiles with Aqua Mix Pro-Block adhesive bond breaker sealant before gluing them down with Moisture Sensitive glue like Mapei – Granirapid Kit
+If bluestone is less than 20mm thick you must deep seal your tiles with Aqua Mix Pro-Block adhesive bond breaker sealant before glueing them down with Moisture-Sensitive glue like Mapei – Granirapid Kit

 It is imperative to remove grout haze within 3-10 days of installation.
 It takes approximately 3 days for the grout to harden, but do not leave this for more than 10 days as it may become too tough to remove and require mechanical removal.